nicolastakashi/prom-analytics-proxy/README.md

 ### Data Storage

-Supports storing the collected analytics data in either ClickHouse, PostgreSQL, or SQLite, giving flexibility based on your database preferences.
+Supports storing the collected analytics data in either PostgreSQL or SQLite, giving flexibility based on your database preferences.

 ### User Interface